 Who Created the Cool Jazz Sound?

 The creation of the cool jazz sound is primarily attributed to two jazz legends.
-First, Lester Young – a tenor saxophonist and part of the Count Basie band – is broadly considered the inspiration for the cool jazz movement.
+The first of the cool jazz pioneers is, Lester Young – a tenor saxophonist and part of the Count Basie band – is broadly considered the inspiration for the cool jazz movement.
 He’s also credited with spurring the association between the term “cool” and the merging relaxed feel.
 He used “cool” to describe a calm state or reduced intensity, and his perspective led others to explore that style of playing.

 In turn, trumpeter Miles Davis became what many consider to be the founder of cool jazz.
 He created softer variants of bebop movement, including the many examples found on his album Birth of the Cool.